Edgio

 Variables

-A variable identifies the request element that Edgio Security will analyze.
-We support the following request elements:
+A variable identifies the request element that Edgio will analyze.

-• ASN: Identifies requests by the Autonomous System Number (ASN) associated with the client’s IP address.
+Identifies requests by the Autonomous System Number (ASN) associated with the client’s IP address.

 Specify a regular expression to match for multiple ASNs.